AliJabbar034/node-tidy/README.md

 # Node-Tidy

-**Node-Tidy** is a CLI tool designed to identify and remove unused dependencies and Missing Dependencies required in your Node.js projects.
+**Node-Tidy** is a CLI tool designed to identify and remove unused dependencies and Missing Dependencies required in your Js projects.
 It simplifies package management and ensures your `node_modules` directory and `package.json` stay clean and efficient run your `code` on Production Error Free 😊

 ---